Nefer

-Hieroglyphs and symbolism
+Form and appearance

 The triliteral Egyptian hieroglyph F35 ('nfr') has sometimes been explained as a representation of a lute; however, Egyptologists today no longer consider this hypothesis likely.
 Rather than a lute, the hieroglyph is actually a representation of the heart and trachea.
 It originally may have been the esophagus and heart.
 The striations of the windpipe only appear in the hieroglyph following the Old Kingdom of Egypt.
 The lower part of the sign has always clearly been the heart, for the markings clearly follow the form of a sheep's heart.

 Use

+The use of the hieroglyph nfr in the word for "good, beautiful" is attested in Old Egyptian in the Pyramid Text of Unas, where it could appear alone to represent the word, or with phonetic complements 𓂋 or 𓆑𓂋.